Presentation on the topic of Karelia. Presentation on the topic of traveling to the country of Karelia. School uniforms in Karelia.

 12 slide

-13 slide
+Slide 13

 15 slide

 The Republic of Karelia is the legal successor of the Karelian Labor Commune.
-The western border of Karelia coincides with the state border of the Russian Federation and Finland, has a length of 798.3 km, at the same time being the border with the European Union.
+The western border of Karelia coincides with the state border of the Russian Federation and Finland, has a length of 798.3 km, at the same time being the border with European Union.
 In the east, Karelia borders on the Arkhangelsk region, in the south on the Vologda and Leningrad regions, in the north on the Murmansk region.
 The capital of the Republic of Karelia is the city of Petrozavodsk.

-Main minerals: iron ore, titanium, vanadium, molybdenum, noble metals, diamonds, mica, building materials (granites, diabases, marbles), ceramic raw materials (pegmatites, spar), apatite-carbonate ores, alkaline amphibole-asbestos. granite diabase marble
+Main minerals: iron ore, titanium, vanadium, molybdenum, precious metals, diamonds, mica, Construction Materials(granites, diabases, marbles), ceramic raw materials (pegmatites, spar), apatite-carbonate ores, alkaline amphibole-asbestos. granite diabase marble

 Karelia